 If you believe someone has discriminated against you in any of the areas protected by law, you or your representative may contact our nearest office for assistance.
 Contact may be made by telephone, in person, by US mail or by email.
 If you contact us by US mail or email, please include your name, address, and a telephone number where you can be reached during the day.
 A civil rights representative will answer your questions and advise you on filing a complaint or offer you other alternatives, as appropriate, to address your concern.

 To File A Complaint

-If you seek to file a complaint, a civil rights representative will conduct a detailed interview to decide whether your situation meets the jurisdictional requirements defined by law.
+If you want to file a complaint, a civil rights representative will conduct an interview to decide whether your situation meets the jurisdictional requirements defined by law.
 You will be asked many questions, and your ability to provide the answers will make the process much easier.
 Please have the following information available: